-After a discussion around the challenges, the team deliberated on their 2 year product goal as:
+After a discussion around the challenges, the team deliberated on their 2-year product goal:

 We then discussed the user personas and their tasks on the platform to map the challenge.
 It was a product used by a wide variety of users for different purposes.
 We identified 5 different personas and their core reasons to use the product.

 After mapping the challenge, patterns emerged, which further clarified the direction for the sprint.
-We learn that:
+We learnt that:

-At this point, we knew the shortcomings of the platform - navigation with confusing hierarchy, improper metrics for analytics, the requirement of a demo to be used for the first time, the next step was to ruminate through these problems and come up with a mass of solutions.
-Key among these issues was the Information architecture.
-Once we get that right rest of the components will fall in place automatically like Tetris blocks.
+At this point, we knew the shortcomings of the platform — navigation with confusing hierarchy, improper metrics for analytics, requiring a demo before it could be used.
+The next step was to ruminate through these problems and come up with a mass of solutions.
+The key issue was the information architecture.
+Once we got that right, the rest of the components would automatically fall in place like Tetris blocks.

-With that in mind and hands-on paper, we set out to work on the structure fleshing out essential details in the process.
+With that in mind and our hands on paper, we set out to work on the structure and flesh out essential details.

-We had some great ideas which promised to solve some of the key problems identified by the team.
-We used these ideas to create a blueprint for the revised product designs via a storyboard.
+We had some great ideas, which promised to solve some of the team's key problems.
+We then used these ideas to create a blueprint for the revised product designs via a storyboard.

 Less visualization and more numbers to help scan key metrics.